Harry Potter and the Methods of Rationality: Critical response

-Harry Potter and the Methods of Rationality is highly popular on FanFiction.Net, though it has also caused significant polarization among readers.
+Harry Potter and the Methods of Rationality is popular on FanFiction.Net, though it has also caused polarization among readers.
 In 2011, Daniel D. Snyder of The Atlantic recorded how HPMOR "caused uproar in the fan fiction community, drawing both condemnations and praise" on online message boards "for its blasphemous—or brilliant—treatment of the canon."
-In 2015, David Whelan of Vice described HPMOR as "the most popular Harry Potter book you've never heard of" and claimed, "Most people agree that it's brilliantly written, challenging, and—curiously—mind altering."
+In 2015, David Whelan of Vice described HPMOR as "the most popular Harry Potter book you've never heard of" and called it "brilliantly written, challenging, and—curiously—mind altering."
+He also questioned whether the story was an academic exercise or a vehicle for promoting a belief system, comparing it to Edwin Abbott's mathematical novella Flatland.

-HPMOR has received positive mainstream reception.
-Hugo Award-winning science fiction author David Brin positively reviewed HPMOR for The Atlantic in 2010, saying, "It's a terrific series, subtle and dramatic and stimulating… I wish all Potter fans would go here, and try on a bigger, bolder and more challenging tale."
-In 2014, American politician Ben Wikler lauded HPMOR on The Guardian as "the #1 fan fiction series of all time," saying it was "told with enormous gusto, and with emotional insight into that kind of mind," and comparing Harry to his friend Aaron Swartz's skeptical attitude.
+Hugo Award-winning science fiction author David Brin praised HPMOR in remarks quoted by The Atlantic in 2011, saying, "It's a terrific series, subtle and dramatic and stimulating."
+In a 2014 interview with The Guardian, American politician Ben Wikler discussed the podcast adaptation and described HPMOR as "the #1 fan fiction series of all time" and compared Harry to his friend Aaron Swartz's skeptical attitude.
 Writing for The Washington Post, legal scholar William Baude praised HPMOR as "the best Harry Potter book ever written, though it is not written by J.K.
 Rowling" in 2014 and "one of my favorite books written this millennium" in 2015.
-In 2015, Vakasha Sachdev of Hindustan Times described HPMOR as "a thinking person's story about magic and heroism" and how "the conflict between good and evil is represented as a battle between knowledge and ignorance," eliciting his praise.
-In 2017, Carol Pinchefsky of Syfy lauded HPMOR as "something brilliant" and "a platform on which the writer bounces off complex ideas in a way that's accessible and downright fun."
-In a 2019 interview for The Sydney Morning Herald, young adult writer Lili Wilkinson said that she adores HPMOR; according to her, "It not only explains basically all scientific theory, from economics to astrophysics, but it also includes the greatest scene where Malfoy learns about DNA and has to confront his pureblood bigotry."
+In 2015, Vakasha Sachdev of Hindustan Times described HPMOR as "a thinking person's story about magic and heroism" and discussed how "the conflict between good and evil is represented as a battle between knowledge and ignorance," eliciting his praise.
+In 2017, Carol Pinchefsky of Syfy lauded HPMOR as "a platform on which the writer bounces off complex ideas in a way that's accessible and downright fun."
+In a 2019 interview for The Sydney Morning Herald, young adult writer Lili Wilkinson said that she adores HPMOR.
 Rhys McKay hailed HPMOR in a 2019 article for Who as "one of the best fanfics ever written" and "a familiar yet all-new take on the Wizarding world."

+In 2023, Amanda Silberling of TechCrunch found the story entertaining but "really tedious", describing Harry as a "know-it-all".

-In his 2012 book Singularity Rising, James D. Miller, an economics professor at Smith College and one of Yudkowsky's acquaintances, described HPMOR as an "excellent marketing strategy" for Yudkowsky's "pseudoscientific-sounding" beliefs due to its carefully crafted lessons about rationality.
-Though he criticized Yudkowsky as "profoundly arrogant" for believing that making people more rational would make them more likely to agree with his ideas, he nonetheless agreed that such an effort would gain him more followers.
+In his 2012 book Singularity Rising, James D. Miller, an economics professor at Smith College and one of Yudkowsky's acquaintances, praised HPMOR as an "excellent marketing strategy" for Yudkowsky's views about a "pseudoscientific-sounding" apocalypse, arguing that its carefully crafted lessons about rationality could overcome readers' skepticism.
+While he criticized Yudkowsky's strategy as "profoundly arrogant" for assuming that making people more rational would make them more agreeable to his ideas, he nonetheless agreed that Yudkowsky was correct and disclosed that he had contributed to Yudkowsky's Singularity Institute.

+In a 2023 essay for The New Atlantis, Tara Isabella Burton interpreted Harry's ambition to understand magic and become a god as an expression of the rationalist aspiration to transcend human limitations and reshape the world.